rno/Android-ScrollBarPanel/README.md

 * More precision regarding scrollBarPanel fade in and fade out (Thanks [Cyril Mottier](https://github.com/cyrilmottier) for the tip!)

+### 0.1.4

+* Use the position the scrollbar thumb is on instead of the firstVisibleItem position.

 ## Acknowledgments

 * [Chris Banes](https://github.com/chrisbanes)